-In extremis people have abseiled off everything from shoelaces to frozen mars bars, but for those who are little more prepared it’s worth carrying dedicated cord or tape to abseil from.
-In my opinion the best material for abseil anchors is 5mm accessory cord.
-It’s cheap, light and strong (500kg unknotted) and can be tied more easily and securely then tape, either by a simple overhand knot (check) if in a hurry or more usually a double fisherman’s knot).
-Personally I don’t like very thin tape as it is far less resistant to abrasion, dangerously so for some anchors, and can be more fiddly to tie.
+In extremis, people have abseiled off everything from shoelaces to frozen mars bars, but for those who are a little more prepared, it’s worth carrying a dedicated cord or tape to abseil from.
+In my opinion, the best material for abseil anchors is a 5 mm accessory cord.
+It’s cheap, light and strong (500kg unknotted) and can be tied more easily and securely than tape, either by a simple overhand knot (check) if in a hurry or more usually a double fisherman’s knot).
+Personally, I don’t like very thin tape as it is far less resistant to abrasion, dangerously so for some anchors, and can be more fiddly to tie.

 How much to take?

-For the unplanned retreat you should already be carrying enough cord for four anchors in the form of your prussic loops, and this is a good reason to replace them when they become tatty, and twice that if you have a cordelette.
-You can increase the amount carried by using full strength cord as your chalk bag belt, in the lid of your rucksack, or as slings (using thicker cord).
-If heading onto longer routes were a pack is carried then take a dedicated length of cord with you (5 to 20 metres) in the top pocket.
+For the unplanned retreat, you should already be carrying enough cord for four anchors in the form of your prussic loops, and this is a good reason to replace them when they become tatty, and twice that if you have a cordelette.
+You can increase the amount carried by using a full-strength cord as your chalk bag belt, in the lid of your rucksack, or as slings (using a thicker cord).
+If heading onto longer routes where a pack is carried then take a dedicated length of cord with you (5 to 20 metres) in the top pocket.
 If you’re not taking a pack then just rap some cords around your waist a few times.
 In retreat put the cord in your pocket, pulling out the right length at each stance and cut it.
-Try to maximise the cord you have available and work on one metre of cord per abseil, as although some may require more other will require much less such as nuts or pegs.
+Try to maximise the cord you have available and work on one metre of cord per abseil, as although some may require more others will require much less such as nuts or pegs.
 If you run out of cord then you’re going to have to use up your slings.
-After this all that’s left apart from your shoe laces is your rope itself!
+After this, all that’s left apart from your shoelaces is your rope itself!
 Tie the cord with either a double fisherman’s knot or a faster overhand knot, making sure you leave plenty of tail.

 Rap rings, mailons and karabiners

-Designed to reduce rope drag when pulling down your ropes, circular rap rings have been around for several years, and although effective are best employed when equipping descents.
-A better option is the steel or alloy maillon rapid, as these are cheap, lightweight and strong, and best of all can be used for other purposes, such as clipping into damaged pegs and other fixed gear when a karabiner wouldn’t fit.
-A more expensive option then the two above is to leave behind a karabiner, and so it’s often worth always having a few old sacrificial krabs at hand just in case.
+Designed to reduce rope drag when pulling down your ropes, circular rap rings have been around for several years, and although effective is best employed when equipping descents.
+A better option is the steel or alloy rapid link, as these are cheap, lightweight and strong, and best of all can be used for other purposes, such as clipping into damaged pegs and other fixed gear when a karabiner wouldn’t fit.
+A more expensive option than the two above is to leave behind a karabiner, and so it’s often worth always having a few old sacrificial krabs at hand just in case.